Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 Callback URL

-• Specify the server endpoint where real-time data (e.g., attendance logs) will be sent.
+• Purpose: Defines the server endpoint where attendance data will be pushed.

 Handle Response

-• YES: Requires the callback URL to return a JSON acknowledgment (status: done) to confirm data receipt.
-If not received, the data will be pushed repeatedly until acknowledged in every 3 hours.
+• YES: Requires a JSON response ({status: “done”}) from your server to confirm successful data receipt.
+If not returned, the system retries every 3 hours.

-• NO: Assumes successful delivery if the HTTP response code is 200 and does not validate the response message
+• NO: Assumes success if the HTTP status code is 200, without validating the message body.

 Auth Token

-• Encrypt all communication between the device and the server using AES ECB 256 encryption.
+• Purpose: Encrypt communication using AES ECB 256-bit encryption.

 Origin IP

-• Restrict requests to the biometric device from a specific IP address.
+• Purpose: Restrict access to the device to a specific IP address.

 Management API Endpoint